 - 14.1 It is important that schools and colleges consider every report on a case-by-case basis.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
 Where a report is going to be made to children's social care and/or the police, then, as a general rule, the school or college should speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
-However, as per general safeguarding principles, this does not and should not stop the school or college taking immediate action to safeguard their children, where required. - 14.2 There are four likely scenarios for schools and colleges to consider when managing any reports of sexual violence and/or sexual harassment.
+However, as per general safeguarding principles, this does not and should not stop the school or college taking immediate action to safeguard their children, where required. - There are four likely scenarios for schools and colleges to consider when managing any reports of sexual violence and/or sexual harassment.
 It will be important in all scenarios that decisions and actions are regularly reviewed and that relevant policies are updated to reflect lessons learned.
 It is particularly important to look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, the school or college should decide on a course of action.
 Consideration should be given to whether there are wider cultural issues within the school or college that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.
-The four scenarios are: - 1) Manage Internally - In some cases of sexual harassment, for example, one-off incidents, the school or college may take the view that the children concerned are not in need of early help or that referrals need to be made to statutory services and that it would be appropriate to handle the incident internally, perhaps through utilising their behaviour policy and by providing pastoral support. - Whatever the response, it should be underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).
+The four scenarios are:

+1) Manage Internally

+In some cases of sexual harassment, for example, one-off incidents, the school or college may take the view that the children concerned are not in need of early help or that referrals need to be made to statutory services and that it would be appropriate to handle the incident internally, perhaps through utilising their behaviour policy and by providing pastoral support.

+- Whatever the response, it should be underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).

-- 2) Early Help - In line with the above, the school or college may decide that the children involved do not require referral to statutory services but may benefit from early help.
+2) Early Help

+- In line with the above, the school or college may decide that the children involved do not require referral to statutory services but may benefit from early help.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
-Early help can be particularly useful to address nonviolent HSB and may prevent escalation of sexual violence.
-It is particularly important that the designated safeguarding lead (and their deputies) know what the Early Help process is and how and where to access support. - Multi-agency early help will work best when placed alongside strong school or college policies, preventative education and engagement with parents and carers. - Early help and the option to manage a report internally do not need to be mutually exclusive: a school could manage internally and seek early help for both the victim and perpetrator(s). - Whatever the response, it should be under-pinned by the principle that there is zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic). - 3) Referral to Children's Social Care - Where a child has been harmed, is at risk of harm, or is in immediate danger, schools and colleges should make a referral to local children's social care. - At the point of referral to children's social care, schools and colleges will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
-Any such decision should be made with the support of children's social care. - If a referral is made, children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, the school or college (especially the designated safeguarding lead or a deputy) should be working alongside, and cooperating with, the relevant lead social worker.
-Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support. - Schools and colleges should not wait for the outcome (or even the start) of a children's social care investigation before protecting the victim and other children in the school or college.
-It will be important for the designated safeguarding lead (or a deputy) to work closely with children's social care (and other agencies as required) to ensure any actions the school or college takes do not jeopardise a statutory investigation.
-The risk assessment will help inform any decision.
-Consideration of safeguarding the victim, alleged perpetrator(s), any other children directly involved in the safeguarding report and all children at the school or college should be immediate. - In some cases, children's social care will review the evidence and decide a statutory intervention is not appropriate.
-The school or college (generally led by the designated safeguarding lead or a deputy) should be prepared to refer again if they believe the child remains in immediate danger or at risk of harm.
-If a statutory assessment is not appropriate, the designated safeguarding lead (or a deputy) should consider other support mechanisms such as early help, specialist support and pastoral support.
+Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
+It is particularly important that the designated safeguarding lead (and their deputies) know what the Early Help process is and how and where to access support. - Multi-agency early help will work best when placed alongside strong school or college policies, preventative education and engagement with parents and carers. - Early help and the option to manage a report internally do not need to be mutually exclusive: a school could manage internally and seek early help for both the victim and perpetrator(s). - Whatever the response, it should be under-pinned by the principle that there is zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic). - Full details of the early help process can be found here: https://assets.publishing.service.gov.uk/media/65cb4349a7ded0000c79e4 e1/Working together to safeguard children 2023 statutory quidance.pdf